Jcooksdev/ticket-lifecycle/README.md

 </p>
 <p>
-Next we will login as an help desk user to look at the tickets created before.
-Assigning them to differnt users, and set some of the settings for them.
+Next we will login as a help desk user to look at the tickets created before.
+Assigning them to different users, and set some of the settings for them.
 </p>
 <br />